MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 }

 ```
+Run the file and review the changes made in the resource by using the code above
 ## Clean up resources
 You can clean up the created flexible server instances by following the steps mentioned below: